 In provinces where massage therapy is a provincially regulated profession, there is a mandatory curriculum standard that all colleges must meet.
 It has been developed by education experts and experienced massage professionals to equip students with the skills and knowledge they need for a modern massage therapy career.
-It measures practice competencies rather than hours in class – in other words, it’s about what you know and what you can do.
-This approach to education leads to better therapists, and better outcomes for clients.
+It measures practice competencies, not just hours in class.
+In other words, it’s about what you know and what you can do.
+This approach to education creates better therapists, and better outcomes for clients.

-We have chosen to meet the national curriculum because we believe that our students deserve the best.
+We have chosen to teach the national curriculum because we believe that our students deserve the best.
 What that means is that you’ll get the same high-quality education as students in regulated provinces do and will be prepared for when Alberta becomes regulated.
+We have Preliminary Accreditation status from the Canadian Massage Therapy Council for Accreditation.
 We are continually updating our program to stay on top of the latest massage research and industry needs.

 Because our program is a full-time, 2200-hour licensed program in Alberta, you will be able to join a professional association, and your training will be recognized by all insurance companies here.